sunnypatell/SecurePasswordGenerator/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at sunnypatel124555@gmail.com.
+If you have any questions, suggestions, or feedback, please feel free to contact me at sunnypatel124555@gmail.com.

 **Please note:** This project's code and resources are protected by copyright.
 Unauthorized copying or reuse of the code is not permitted without explicit permission from the project owner {Sunny Patel}.